What to Know About Water Heater Closet Dimensions

 Just like a gas-powered water tank, the enclosure space needed for an electric unit depends on the exact capacity size of your tank.

-Clearance Around the Electric Water Heater
+Clearance Around An Electric Unit

 On the other hand, unlike gas-powered heaters that need venting, electric tanks do not require even a minimal clearance space.
 This is because they do not release exhaust, unlike their gas-powered counterparts.

-What Are The Dimensions Of Water Heating Units?
+What Are The Water Heater Sizes?

 The ideal unit for your home will depend on two factors.
 The first is what energy source your tank will utilize, whether electricity or fuel and the second is the size of the water heater, which will depend entirely on how many people live in a home or a building.